briantbutton/meshwriter/fonts/README.md

 ### Tuning A, lining up holes

 The hole commands must line up with the shape commands and, AFAIK, this must be done manually.&nbsp;
-I seriously spend some time eyeballing shapes and holes and then organize them for correct results.&nbsp;
 Fonts do not seem to need to do this at all.&nbsp;
-They might list the holes in any order and they may come before or after the shapes.
+They might list the holes in any order and they may come before or after the shapes.&nbsp;
+I seriously spend some time eyeballing shapes and holes and then organize them for correct results.

 ### Tuning B, rotation